 Donor milk can be used when a mother’s own milk is not available.
 Donor milk is not like mom’s milk and does NOT provide the same benefits as those listed above but it does help decrease the risk of necrotizing enterocolitis in premature babies.
 Learn more about feeding and nutrition for preterm babies.

 Breastfeeding Can Benefit Mom, Too

-Breastfeeding decreases mom’s chances of having a stroke, heart attack and breast or ovarian cancer.
-Breastfeeding also helps mom’s body recover from the changes that happen during her pregnancy.
+Breastfeeding decreases a mom’s chances of having a stroke, heart attack, and breast or ovarian cancer.
+Breastfeeding also helps a mom’s body recover from the changes that happen during her pregnancy.

 Cue-Based Feeding For a Baby in the NICU

 Cue-based feeding means watching for your baby to show you when he/she is hungry.

 Feeding your baby only when you see these signs helps them reach full feeds sooner.
 For that reason, we focus on the quality of the feed, not the amount.
 Your baby’s cues or signs may also show times in the day that the baby is more alert allowing us to plan ahead.
 Once your baby is ready there are things that we all need to look for when deciding if your baby is hungry and ready to eat.
 The nurse will score the baby based upon the cues shown and a breast or bottle feed will be offered when the baby is ready.

 Some of the cues your baby may show are: